rajgoel/course-business-analytics-fundamentals/08-lecture/slides.md

 In many network optimisation problems we have integer constraints, e.g., because we have to decide whether to use an arc or not.

----
+> [!NOTE]

-Although integer programs can be difficult to solve, network optimisation problems are often easy to solve and powerful algorithms and software are available for these problems so that huge problems can be solved very fast.
+> Although integer programs can be difficult to solve, network optimisation problems are often easy to solve - eve for huge problems.

 ---